Α-Tocopherol: Biological equivalents

-One IU of tocopherol is defined as 2/3 milligram of RRR-α-tocopherol (formerly named d-α-tocopherol).
-1 IU is also defined as 0.9 mg of an equal mix of the eight stereoisomers, which is a racemic mixture, all-rac-α-tocopheryl acetate.
-This mix of stereoisomers is often called dl-α-tocopheryl acetate.
-Starting with May 2016, the IU unit is made obsolete, such that 1 mg of "Vitamin E" is 1 mg of d-alpha-tocopherol or 2 mg of dl-alpha-tocopherol.
+The international unit system defines, for nutritional purposes, one IU of vitamin E as either2/3 milligram of RRR-α-tocopherol (d-α-tocopherol) or 0.9 mg of an equal mix of the eight stereoisomers, which is a racemic mixture, all-rac-α-tocopherol.
+This 0.9 mg is in turn equivalent to 1 mg of all-rac-α-tocopheryl acetate, an ester also known as dl-α-tocopheryl acetate.

+Starting with May 2016, the National Institutes of Health has switched to a new system of equivalents called "mg as α-tocopherol".
+In this new system 1 mg of "Vitamin E" is 1 mg of d-alpha-tocopherol or 2 mg of dl-alpha-tocopherol.